 But just as a broken leg might prevent you from performing physical tasks, a poor mental state can keep you from making decisions with clarity.
 After all, this is why many officers are put on desk duty following a traumatic event.

-Overall, good leaders and peers recognize mental health as a priority and won't think less of you for admitting you need to step away from your routine.
+Overall, good leaders and supportive peers recognize mental health as a priority and won't think less of you for admitting you need to step away from your routine.
 If you're struggling after a traumatic event or feeling stressed in your day-to-day duties, be transparent with your supervisor.

 For more mental health tips and real stories surrounding them, check out our flexible online officer training.